AV8R4Fun/Get-MostRecent-Date-on-DayOfWeek/README.md

 What if the operator wishes to find the most recent date that falls on a Wednesday.
 Which Wednesday?
 The reference date itself is a Wednesday.
-Should it include that same reference date, or skip back to the prior Wednesday?
+Should it include that same reference date, or skip back to the prior Wednesday?<br />
-The answer is The operator has a choice; There is an optional boolean parameter 'matchingDOWReturnsRefDate' that handles this.
-It defaults to false.
+The answer is _The operator has a choice._ There is an optional boolean parameter `matchingDOWReturnsRefDate` that handles this.
+It defaults to `false`.
 ```
   int w = 4;  // in place of System.DayOfWeek.Wednesday
   x = DateUtils.GetMostRecentDateOnDayOfWeek(d, w, true);  // returns 4/20/2011